deco-cx/apps/.github/pull_request_template.md

 > Record a quick screencast describing your changes to show the team and help reviewers.

 ## Link
-> Insert a branch url that is using this PR that show it working.
+> Please provide a link to a branch that demonstrates this pull request in action.